 Offsetting our greenhouse gas emissions means putting our money where our mouth is and purchasing carbon credits to offset what we do produce.
-There are a number of carbon credit providers both in New Zealand and overseas, but we've chosen to stay local and support the regrowth of native forest on Banks Peninsula through the Hinewai Trust.
-Learn more
+There are a number of carbon credit providers both in New Zealand and overseas, but we've chosen to stay local via an accredited offset programme supporting the regrowth of native forest on Banks Peninsula.

 Can we prove it?